growingpenguin/growingpenguin.github.io/_posts/2023-06-10-AWS_Sagemaker.md

 Change the model network structure.
 Revert the parameter of the model <br/>
 Additional process <br/>
 Section4 -> Section5 -> Section7 -> Section8 circulates<br/>
-: If the model is tuned, feature enginerring, training, evaluating the model process should be repeated. <br/>
+: If the model is tuned, feature engineering, training, evaluating the model process should be repeated. <br/>
 If the model meets the business goal, the model is deployed <br/>
 If the model doesn't meet the goal, augmentation process can be needed <br/>
 =?
 Augmentation <br/>